thunderBiscuit/blog/posts/gpg-part2.md

 tags: ["gpg"]
 ---

+The goal of this post is to get you up to speed on 2 of the main uses of GPG: cryptographically encrypting and decrypting data.

-> This post is the second in a series aimed at developing a functional use of GPG for the day to day tasks of anyone who cares about software.
+> Note: this post is the second in a series aimed at developing a functional use of GPG for the day to day tasks of anyone who cares about software.
 Check out [part 1](/gpg-part1) to learn about signing and verifying signatures.

-GPG is a small piece of software that allows you to manage keys for cryptographic purposes.
-One important aspect of cryptographic keys is that they simply are numbers.
+GPG is a small open source piece of software that allows you to manage keys for cryptographic purposes.
+One important aspect of cryptographic keys is that they are simply numbers.
 Often really, really big numbers, but simple integers nonetheless.
-Another important aspect of cryptographic keys as used in PGP is that they come in pairs: a _public_ key and a _private_ key.
+Another important aspect of cryptographic keys as used in GPG is that they come in pairs: a _public_ key and a _private_ key.
 Knowledge of these numbers (the keys) allows us to perform many tasks, 2 of which we'll tackle here:

 1. Encrypt a message in a way that only a person with the knowledge of a specific key could decrypt.
 2. Decrypt a message that was encrypted for a private key you own.

+GPG does much more, but this post is really about those 2 basic tasks.

-> These posts are aimed at developing a functional use of GPG for the day to day tasks of anyone who cares about software.
-But you should not stop here on your journey to learning about PGP; for information on who invented this whole thing in the first place, go [here](); to extend your working knowledge further I recommend reading the docs of PGP [here]().
+> You should not stop here on your journey to learning about GPG; for information on who invented this whole thing in the first place, go [here](); to understand the difference between GPG and PGP, check out [this article](); to extend your working knowledge further I recommend reading the GPG docs [here]().

 ## Priors